kunalrsharma/oldrepo/index.md

 ---
 useMath: true
 ---
-Welcome!
-I intend to share here some interesting ideas, papers and updates in machine learning, statistics and mathematics.

 ## Short Bio
 <img src ="fullsizeoutput_6d8.jpeg" width=400>

 Presently working as a Data Scientist wherein I build and deploy machine learning based solutions to interesting problems.
 My work has centered around problems in online-advertising, marketing and operational forecasting.
 As part of solution, I employ Deep learning (RNNs, CNNs), NLP and ML techniques along with cloud frameworks for deployment.
 Some of the problems I have worked on are ad-impression predictions, attribution, anomaly detection, causal inference and personalization in digital marketing.

 Previously, I obtained a PhD in Mathematics.
-Specifically, I worked in Index theory(out of Atiyah-Singer Index theorem [Wiki](https://en.wikipedia.org/wiki/Atiyah%E2%80%93Singer_index_theorem)) which, briefly speaking, explores the interplay between analysis and topology.
+Specifically, I worked in Index theory (out of [Atiyah-Singer Index theorem] (https://en.wikipedia.org/wiki/Atiyah%E2%80%93Singer_index_theorem)) which, briefly speaking, explores the interplay between analysis and topology.
 An excellent example of this relationship is [Gauss-Bonnet theorem](https://en.wikipedia.org/wiki/Gauss%E2%80%93Bonnet_theorem).
 In addition, I have also worked in Riemannian geometry and smooth dynamical systems.
 Both of the areas involve solving (class of)partial differential equations over a space with rich geometry.

 In general, I maintain a strong interest in problems involving rich geometry.
-In machine learning, its fascinating to see applications of geometric techniques in areas of Topological data analysis, Geometric deep learning(Graph Convolution Networks, manifold learning) and and Knowledge graphs.
+In machine learning, its fascinating to see applications of geometric techniques in areas of Topological data analysis, Geometric deep learning (Graph Convolution Networks, manifold learning) and and Knowledge graphs.

 ## Contact
 - Email: k{lastname}.math@gmail.com